 But wait!
 There are a few more things you have to take care of.

-how long to marinate chicken?
+How long to marinate chicken for baking?

-how long to bake chicken breasts?
+How long to bake thin chicken breasts at 450°F?

 Ah yes, before I forget, this recipe gives you a BONUS as well!
 The pan juices can be drizzled as a dressing on the salad.